Table of Contents

 Risks And Complications

-Bio-Alcamid has anecdotally been reported to cause mild to serious complications.
+Bio-Alcamid has anecdotally been reported to cause mild to severe complications.
 These are swelling, acute reddening, unusual pain, infection, fever, granuloma, and product migration.
-However, aggressive removal of the product can help patients get rid of the complications swiftly.
+However, aggressive product removal can help patients swiftly eliminate the complications.

 Lasting Time

-The effects of Bio-Alcamid is permanent filler, provided the procedure is performed right.
-Though a little volume loss happens once the initial swelling disappears, you can still see your desired aesthetic results immediately.
+The effect of Bio-Alcamid is a permanent filler, provided the procedure is performed right.
+Though a little volume loss happens once the initial swelling disappears, you can immediately see your desired aesthetic results.
 Also, occasional additional treatment may be necessary to enjoy the optimal outcomes by eliminating the re-appeared wrinkles, creases, or scars.

 Costs Involved